lin-stephanie/astro-antfustyle-theme/src/content/blog/about-open-graph-images.md

 ## Extra Tips

-Auto-generated OG images are compressed with :link{id=lovell/sharp style=github}.
+Auto-generated OG images are compressed with :link[sharp]{id=lovell/sharp .github}.
 For custom images, consider [manual compression](../managing-image-assets/#image-compression).

 If an image with the same name as the Markdown/MDX file (or the directory for `index.md/index.mdx`) already exists in `/public/og-images/`, it won’t be regenerated.
 To regenerate it, manually delete the corresponding image from the `/public/og-images/` directory.